blyxxyz/lexopt/DESIGN.md

 The blocker for moving it even earlier is non-lexical lifetimes, there's some code that won't compile without it.

 The `Value(arg) if foo.is_none() =>` pattern doesn't actually work until 1.39 ([`bind_by_move_pattern_guards`](https://github.com/rust-lang/rust/pull/63118)), so not all of the examples compile on the MSRV.

+Even Debian oldstable packages Rust 1.41 as of writing, so it's okay to relax that if there's a reason to.